Arlene Istar Lev: Career

-In 1986 Lev founded Choices Counseling and Consulting, Albany, New York area Capital District to specialize in working with lesbian and gay individuals, couples and families.
-She is the Clinical Director of the practice which currently focuses on lesbian, gay, bisexual, transgender, queer individuals (LGBTQ) clients and their families.
+In 1986, Lev founded Choices Counseling and Consulting in Albany, New York's Capital District, to specialize in working with lesbian and gay individuals, couples and families.
+She is the clinical director of the practice, which focuses on lesbian, gay, bisexual, transgender, queer (LGBTQ) clients and their families.
 The practice has a goal of keeping therapy affordable for a community that often has suffered from economic hardships.
 Grounded in feminist family therapy, therapeutic services are directed towards empowerment and authenticity and the nurturing of healthy queer families.
-In recent years, Choices Counseling and Consulting has expanded, with a staff of 8, as well as working with social work and psychology interns from various local colleges.
+In recent years, Choices Counseling and Consulting has expanded, with a staff of eight, as well as working with social work and psychology interns from various local colleges.

 Lev is also a CASAC (Crediential Alcoholism and Substance Abuse Counselor).

-In 2000 Lev founded the Rainbow Access Initiative, a training program on LGBT issues for therapists and medical professionals in the Capital Region of New York.
-She was the first Project Director and wrote the original proposal for the project which was funded through grants from the New York State Department of Health.
+In 2000 Lev founded the Rainbow Access Initiative, a training program on LGBTQ issues for therapists and medical professionals in the Capital Region of New York.
+She was the first project director, and wrote the original proposal for the project, which was funded through grants from the New York State Department of Health.
 She served as Project Manager from 2000 through 2004 and Lead Trainer & Consultant from 2000 through 2008.

-As Lev began to work with transgender clients and their families in the mid-1980s, she realized that her training had prepared her inadequately for dealing with the issues in sexuality, sexual practices and gender that she encountered.
+As Lev began to work with transgender clients and their families in the mid-1980s, she realized that her training had prepared her inadequately for dealing with issues in sexuality, sexual practices and gender.
 In 2004, after many years of working in this field, she published her first book, Transgender Emergence: Therapeutic Guidelines for Working with Gender-Variant People and their Families.
-In 2006 the book won an American Psychological Association (Division 44) Distinguished Book Award for its large contribution to a sparsely covered area, and for being "filled with clinical wisdom and understanding."
-The book was also chosen as a 2006 book of "Exceptional Merit" by the Society for Sex Therapy and Research.
-The book is encyclopedic and became required reading for social workers and mental health counselors working with transgender people.
+In 2006, the book won an American Psychological Association (Division 44) Distinguished Book Award for its large contribution to a sparsely covered area, and for being "filled with clinical wisdom and understanding."
+It was chosen as a 2006 book of "Exceptional Merit" by the Society for Sex Therapy and Research.
+The book is encyclopedic, and became required reading for social workers and mental health counselors working with transgender people.
 It was called groundbreaking for outlining the shift toward a collaborative model of treatment.